amoolya189/balasuraksharegrtp/README.md

 - Python (>= 3.6)
 - pip

-### Setup
-in command prompt:
+ # Create a new project directory
->mkdir project_directory
+mkdir project_directory
->cd project_directory
+cd project_directory

+# Create and activate a virtual environment
->python -m venv test
+python -m venv test
->test/scripts/activate
+test\Scripts\activate

+# Install Django
->pip install django
+pip install django

+# Start a new Django project
->django-admin startproject project_name
+django-admin startproject project_name
->cd project_name
+cd project_name

+# Run the development server to check installation
->python manage.py runserver
+python manage.py runserver
---this will check if django installed successfully --now again open terminal and start app
->cd project_directory
->cd proj_name
->django-admin startapp app_name
+if Django is installed correctly, you’ll see a local development server link (e.g., http://127.0.0.1:8000/).
+Click on it in your browser to confirm it’s working. in command prompt:to start the django app also cd project_directory cd project_name django-admin startapp app_name

- #to view the final output
+to view the final output
+# Navigate back to the project directory
- >cd project_directory
+cd project_directory
->test/scripts/activate
+test\Scripts\activate
->cd project_name
+cd project_name

+# Run the server
->python manage.py runserver
+python manage.py runserver
---click on the link displayed there